chef/chef-web-docs/chef_master/source/resource_ksh.rst

    .. warning:: .. tag resources_common_resource_execute_attribute_path

-                The ``path`` property is not implemented by any provider in any version of the chef-client.
-Starting with chef-client 12, using the ``path`` property will return a warning.
-Starting with chef-client 13, the ``path`` property is deprecated and using it will return an exception.
-Cookbooks that currently use the ``path`` property should be updated to use the ``environment`` property instead.
+                The ``path`` property has been deprecated and will throw an exception in Chef Client 13.
+We recommend you use the ``environment`` property instead.

                 .. end_tag